BOX (NYSE:BOX) Updates FY 2023 Earnings Guidance

 BOX (NYSE:BOX – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $1.100-$1.140 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.100.
 The company issued revenue guidance of $990 million-$996 million, compared to the consensus revenue estimate of $980.46 million.BOX also updated its Q1 2023 guidance to $0.240-$0.250 EPS.

-Several research firms recently weighed in on BOX.
-Morgan Stanley lifted their price objective on shares of BOX from $30.00 to $32.00 and gave the stock an equal weight rating in a research note on Thursday, March 3rd.
-StockNews.com upgraded shares of BOX from a buy rating to a strong-buy rating in a report on Monday, March 7th.
-Oppenheimer restated an outperform rating and set a $30.00 target price on shares of BOX in a report on Friday.
-Berenberg Bank raised their target price on shares of BOX from $30.00 to $34.00 and gave the stock a buy rating in a report on Thursday, December 2nd.
-Finally, Craig Hallum raised their target price on shares of BOX from $38.00 to $44.00 in a report on Thursday, March 3rd.
-Five investment analysts have rated the stock with a hold rating, six have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, BOX presently has an average rating of Buy and an average price target of $30.55.
+A number of equities analysts have issued reports on BOX shares.
+Morgan Stanley increased their price target on BOX from $30.00 to $32.00 and gave the stock an equal weight rating in a report on Thursday, March 3rd.
+Berenberg Bank increased their target price on shares of BOX from $30.00 to $34.00 and gave the stock a buy rating in a research note on Thursday, December 2nd.
+Royal Bank of Canada upgraded shares of BOX from an underperform rating to a sector perform rating and raised their price target for the stock from $21.00 to $25.00 in a report on Friday, January 7th.
+Raymond James upped their price objective on shares of BOX from $29.00 to $30.00 and gave the company an outperform rating in a report on Wednesday, December 1st.
+Finally, KeyCorp raised their target price on BOX from $30.00 to $32.00 and gave the company an overweight rating in a research note on Thursday, March 3rd.
+Five investment analysts have rated the stock with a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, BOX presently has an average rating of Buy and a consensus target price of $30.55.

-In other BOX news, Director Daniel J. Levin sold 144,858 shares of the firm’s stock in a transaction dated Monday, December 27th.
-The stock was sold at an average price of $27.61, for a total value of $3,999,529.38.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, CFO Dylan C. Smith sold 15,000 shares of BOX stock in a transaction dated Thursday, February 10th.
-The shares were sold at an average price of $27.00, for a total value of $405,000.00.
+In other BOX news, Director Daniel J. Levin sold 144,858 shares of the stock in a transaction dated Monday, December 27th.
+The shares were sold at an average price of $27.61, for a total value of $3,999,529.38.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CFO Dylan C. Smith sold 15,000 shares of BOX stock in a transaction that occurred on Monday, January 10th.
+The stock was sold at an average price of $25.28, for a total transaction of $379,200.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 174,858 shares of company stock valued at $4,783,729.
-Insiders own 6.20% of the company’s stock.
+Over the last 90 days, insiders have sold 174,858 shares of company stock worth $4,783,729.
+Company insiders own 6.20% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in BOX.
-BlackRock Inc. increased its stake in shares of BOX by 0.3% during the fourth quarter.
-BlackRock Inc. now owns 12,972,191 shares of the software maker’s stock valued at $339,741,000 after buying an additional 44,354 shares during the period.
-Morgan Stanley boosted its position in shares of BOX by 23.6% during the second quarter.
-Morgan Stanley now owns 2,615,252 shares of the software maker’s stock valued at $66,819,000 after purchasing an additional 500,169 shares in the last quarter.
-Allianz Asset Management GmbH boosted its position in shares of BOX by 21.6% during the fourth quarter.
-Allianz Asset Management GmbH now owns 2,088,072 shares of the software maker’s stock valued at $54,686,000 after purchasing an additional 370,288 shares in the last quarter.
-Wells Fargo & Company MN boosted its position in shares of BOX by 10.9% during the fourth quarter.
-Wells Fargo & Company MN now owns 1,136,174 shares of the software maker’s stock valued at $29,757,000 after purchasing an additional 111,645 shares in the last quarter.
-Finally, Millennium Management LLC boosted its holdings in BOX by 1,767.6% in the fourth quarter.
-Millennium Management LLC now owns 828,031 shares of the software maker’s stock worth $21,686,000 after acquiring an additional 783,695 shares in the last quarter.
-85.00% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of the stock.
+Virtu Financial LLC purchased a new position in BOX in the fourth quarter worth $401,000.
+Mackenzie Financial Corp raised its stake in shares of BOX by 8.9% during the 4th quarter.
+Mackenzie Financial Corp now owns 15,400 shares of the software maker’s stock worth $403,000 after purchasing an additional 1,255 shares during the period.
+LPL Financial LLC boosted its holdings in shares of BOX by 16.2% in the 3rd quarter.
+LPL Financial LLC now owns 27,080 shares of the software maker’s stock worth $641,000 after buying an additional 3,778 shares during the last quarter.
+Royal Bank of Canada grew its position in BOX by 1.6% during the third quarter.
+Royal Bank of Canada now owns 27,357 shares of the software maker’s stock valued at $648,000 after buying an additional 443 shares during the period.
+Finally, Millennium Management LLC grew its position in BOX by 108.1% during the third quarter.
+Millennium Management LLC now owns 44,336 shares of the software maker’s stock valued at $1,049,000 after buying an additional 594,526 shares during the period.
+Institutional investors and hedge funds own 85.00% of the company’s stock.

 About BOX (Get Rating)